Thdub/NSudo_Installer/README.md

   - exe files only
 - Add NSudo installation path to system environment variables paths:
   - This way you can juste write "NSudo" instead of "whole NSudo path" in your batch scripts using NSudo.
-- Add uninstall support: Uninstall NSudo through Windows "Programs and Features".
+- Add Uninstall Support: Uninstall NSudo through Windows "Programs and Features".
   - No files are created during installation, uninstallation is done 100% with script commands from registry.

 # Downloads